CNFeffery/feffery-antd-docs/documents/AntdDraggerUpload-en_US.md

 - **completeTimestamp:** Used to record the timestamp when the current file upload is completed.
 - **taskStatus:** Used to record the upload status of the current file. `'success'` indicates a successful upload, `'failed'` indicates a failed upload.
 - **taskId:** Same as the `uploadId` of the current upload component.
+- **url：** *string* type.
+Used to set the download link of the current file.
+- **uploadResponse：** Used to listen to the response information from the upload interface.

 **listUploadTaskRecord:** *list[dict]* type